How to Make a Shrub – A Drink from the 1700s

 So together, let’s step back in time to the 18th century and join our Founding Fathers and Framers and lift our glasses to make a toast to the building of a great nation!
 Huzzah!..
 Huzzay!…For the Great Washington and the Continental Congress!

-Now that you’ve learned how to make a Shrub, try these other beverages and vinegars that I show you how to make with my tutorial videos.
+Now that you’ve learned how to make a Shrub, try these other beverages that I show you how to make with my recipe videos.

 I look forward to having you join me in my Texas Hill Country Kitchen!Love,